Genokarma/tutorials/docs/modules/galaxy/index.md

 Yes!

   * Galaxy is free to use and available for everyone.
-  * Australian researchers may find Galaxy-Australia particularly suited to their analysis needs as it has been developed in consultation with scientists across the country.
+  * Australian researchers may find Galaxy Australia particularly suited to their analysis needs as it has been developed in consultation with scientists across the country.

-## What is Galaxy-Australia?
+## What is Galaxy Australia?

-Galaxy-Australia has been developed for Australian researchers.
+Galaxy Australia has been developed for Australian researchers.
 It replaces the previous servers called Galaxy-Qld and Galaxy-Mel.

 * Where are the other Galaxy servers?
     * A list of Galaxy servers is [here](https://galaxyproject.org/public-galaxy-servers/).